Average Cost of Funeral in PA (2026)

 How can I reduce burial costs in Pennsylvania?

 Three options cut Pennsylvania burial costs the most: choose direct burial (interment without viewing, ceremony, or embalming); go with green or natural burial at a Pennsylvania cemetery that offers it (biodegradable container, no embalming, often a smaller plot fee); and buy the casket from an independent or online retailer rather than the funeral home — casket savings alone can run 50-70%.
+Planning ahead through pre planning can also reduce the financial burden on the family and save money.

 How do I compare cemetery costs in Pennsylvania?